-During the coronavirus pandemic, we want you to stay home, stay healthy, practice safe social distancing, and follow all local, state, and federal recommendations and guidelines to the fullest.
+During the coronavirus pandemic, we want you to stay home, stay healthy, practice safe social distancing, and follow all local, state, and federal guidelines to the fullest.

 Still, you can soak up nature's beauty (while staying at a safe distance), support local restaurants and shops (without ever leaving home), and keep your kids learning (even when schools aren’t in session).